OTC Dual Credit Checklist

 Homeschool and private school students can participate in online classes through OTC Dual Credit.
-Proceed to Step 2.
+Proceed to Step 2 to get started.

 2. Apply to Become an OTC Student (2 parts)

+This is a 2 Part Process.
 Completion of both parts within this step is required before students can enroll in class(es) via step four below.
-Both parts are free.

 If you completed the application (see Part B) within the last year, or participated in an OTC class within the last year, and you remember your OTC ID, move on to the next step.

 Part A: Create an Account.
 The use of an email address outside the high school email is recommended.
 Afterward, go to the email you provided for the next steps.

 Part B: Application.
 Use the email provided after completion of Part A to login and apply.
 Remember to select Dual Credit within.

 Resources: If you receive an error message, or have difficulty completing the steps above, screenshot the concern and call 417-447-6900.
 If you previously completed both parts but need help with your username and password, contact the OTC Help Desk via 417-447-7548.